 - No pets or alcohol are allowed on this beach

-Juno Beach sits between Jupiter and West Palm Beach, and it is home to the unspoiled coastline, blissfully laid-back vibes, and home of the most beloved residents, sea turtles!
+Juno Beach sits between Jupiter and West Palm Beach, and it is home to the unspoiled coastline, blissfully laid-back vibes, and the home of the most beloved residents, sea turtles!
 Juno Beach is one of my favorite places to visit in Florida.
 I love that it isn’t as touristy as other spots and has many interesting activities nearby for those days when it’s not beach weather.

 - Loggerhead Marine Life Center: This place rescues turtles and after nursing them back to health either releases them back into the wild or cares for them permanently at their facility.
 The best part is admission is free, though donations are much appreciated!
 Check out their gift shop—they sell local goods and lots of environmentally friendly products.